-- 2.4.1 Collect, collate, and store commercial catch and effort data from fishery catch returns in order to maintain the on-going Marine Scalefish Fishery Information System; - 2.4.2 Continue market sampling for the Primary species, including the collection of regionspecific age and length data; and - 2.4.3 Undertake a full stock assessment for garfish that integrates the fishery and biological data, including outputs from the computer fishery model (GarEst).
-Stock status will then be determined based on assessment of fishery and biological performance indicators and reference points specified in the Management Plan.
+2.4.1 Collect, collate, and store commercial catch and effort data from fishery catch returns in order to maintain the on-going Marine Scalefish Fishery Information System;

+- 2.4.2 Continue market sampling for the Tier 1 finfish species, including the collection of regionspecific age and length data; and - 2.4.3 Undertake a full stock assessment for King George Whiting that integrates the fishery and biological data, including outputs from the computer fishery model (WhitEst).
+Stock status will then be determined based on assessment of fishery and biological performance indicators and reference points specified in the Management Plan; and - 2.4.4 Undertake a regional interrogation of commercial, catch effort and, where available, the age-length data for Tier 1 and Tier 2 stocks/management units; (2) as relevant, regional and/or State-wide interrogation of the commercial catch and effort data for Tier 3 stocks/management units; (3) an analysis of the State-wide trends in total catch and effort by the MSF fishing fleet by species, season and gear; and (4) develop options for future assessments and monitoring programs from 2023/24.